Readit News logoReadit News

 lkois commented on Australian employees now have the right to ignore work emails, calls after hours reuters.com/world/asia-pa... · Posted by u/testrun

-yawaramin · a year ago
+yawaramin · 2 years ago

 What you are describing is called wage theft.